 Technology and business across the world changing rapidly.
 You, as a business owner, need to keep yourself up with the trends and technology.
 You need to increase your network and always look for new ideas and customers relevant to your business.

 5. It’s Hard To Maintain Good Relationships

 In today’s digital age, the search for every relationship is a global affair, with options in a large number.
 We have good as well as bad news.
 On the one hand, we have abundant alternatives.
-On the other hands, we have to invest a lot of time and effort to choose the right relationships and keep it going on.
+On the other hand, we have to invest a lot of time and effort to choose the right relationships and keep them going on.
 The challenge is to sort it out.

 6. Short-Term Gains Bury Long-Term Benefits

-As humans, we value short-term achievements over a long-term one.
-You know some of the probable relationships take a lot of time (years) to build-up and bear fruit.
-It is the challenge, as most of us value urgent need and keep the long strategy aside.
+As humans, we value short-term achievements over long-term ones.
+You know some of the probable relationships take a lot of time (years) to build up and bear fruit.
+It is a challenge, as most of us value urgent needs and keep the long strategy aside.

-To be more successful, you need to invest in long-term strategy along with the short one.
-You should have a sound understanding of wins and loses that you could have to face in your business operations.
+To be more successful, you need to invest in a long-term strategy along with the short one.
+You should have a sound understanding of the wins and losses that you could have to face in your business operations.

 In brief, relationships are your crucial business asset.
 You need to keep the nurturing of relationships on the list of your high priority.
 Work on each and everyone with primary discipline and key tools.
 By leveraging everything properly, relationships would be an effective benefit in the expansion of your business.
 Invest in building relationships with customers and avoid challenges to the relationships with customers.

 Smith Willas is a freelance writer, blogger, and digital media journalist.
 He has a management degree in Supply Chain & Operations Management and Marketing and boasts a wide-ranging background in digital media.